The Late Late Show Logo

 The program was first steered by Tom Snyder, whose tenure from 1995 to 1999 was characterized by in-depth interviews.
 Following him, Craig Kilborn took the reins between 1999 and 2004, shifting the focus towards humor.

-Next came Craig Ferguson, serving from 2005 until 2014 and having the longest and most acclaimed run as host.
-Ferguson introduced a distinctive, off-the-cuff humor to the program.
+Next came Craig Ferguson, who served from 2005 until 2014 and had the longest and most acclaimed run as host.
+Ferguson introduced distinctive, off-the-cuff humor to the program.

 James Corden succeeded Ferguson in 2015 and continued to host until 2023.
 His time on the show is marked by innovative segments that gained viral attention, such as “Carpool Karaoke,” which gave the show a surge in popularity.